Missouri man seeks exoneration in murder; 2 others confessed

 But Assistant Missouri Attorney General Miranda Loesch said detectives will testify that they never threatened or coerced anyone. ”They did their job” and followed leads that pointed to Johnson as the killer, Loesch said.

-Kim Gardner, who leads the same St. Louis Circuit Attorney’s Office that secured Johnson’s 1995 murder conviction, believes he is innocent and is seeking to set him free after nearly 28 years in prison for the 1994 shooting death of Marcus Boyd.
-The Missouri Attorney General’s Office maintains Johnson was rightfully convicted.
+Kim Gardner, who leads the same St. Louis circuit attorney’s office that secured Johnson’s 1995 murder conviction, believes he is innocent and is seeking to set him free after nearly 28 years in prison for the 1994 shooting death of Marcus Boyd.
+The state attorney general’s office, though, maintains that Johnson was rightfully convicted.

 Boyd was shot to death on the front porch of his home by two men wearing ski masks on Oct.
 30, 1994.
 A man who was with Boyd, James Gregory Elking, got away.